-The Ford Foundation has selected NYU Law as a partner in the Ford Foundation Law School Fellowship Program, which will fund 25 students from NYU Law to work with Ford Foundation's grantee organizations in the U.S. and abroad during summer 2013.
+NYU Law is excited to participate in the Ford Foundation Law School Public Interest Fellowship program, which will provide students with the opportunity to work with Ford Foundation grantee organizations in the U.S. and abroad during summer 2014.

-Fellowships are open to first- and second-year law students and will provide each fellow with $15,000 for a 10-week summer internship in the field of public interest law.
-Working closely with lawyers and advocates, students will be exposed to a variety of diverse settings and gain insight into such topics as reproductive, civil, gay, lesbian, and transgender rights, the rights of immigrants, prisoners and ex-offenders, voting and children’s rights, as well as other areas of concern with respect to social justice and equity.
+Fellowships are open to first- and second-year law students and will provide each Fellow with a $9,750 stipend for a 10-week summer internship in the field of public interest.
+This year, a total of 20 summer fellowships will be awarded to NYU students.
+Working closely with lawyers and advocates, students will be exposed to a variety of diverse practice settings and gain insight into such topics as reproductive rights; civil rights; gay, lesbian, and transgender rights; immigrants' rights; prisoners' and ex-offenders' rights, voting rights; children’s rights; and other issues of social justice and equity.

-The fellowship program is a new part of the Ford Foundation's Social Justice Fellowships Initiative.
-In its inaugural year the program will support a total of 100 fellows from NYU School of Law, Harvard Law School, Stanford Law School and Yale Law School for a total of $1.75 million in funding per year.
+The fellowship program is a part of the Ford Foundation's Social Justice Fellowships Initiative.
+This program supports public interest fellows from NYU School of Law, Harvard Law School, Stanford Law School and Yale Law School for a total of $1.75 million in funding per year.

 About the Ford Foundation